pwilmart/PAW_phospho/README.md

 ### Site localization is often impossible

 Site localization algorithms are often (mis)used in phospho peptide studies.
-This is one of those "looks great on paper" versus "comes up short in practice" situations.
+This is one of those "looks great on paper" but "comes up short in practice" situations.
 Like too many spectral processing algorithms, site localization can work for abundant peptides with high signal-to-noise and good peptide fragmentation.
 A lot of MS2 spectra in real world studies are not high quality.
 Situations were site localization might work:

 - peptides with one PTMs
 - PTMs in the middle of the peptides